wangxiaoyunanne/docs/source/hive_scan_statistics.html.md

 ### Gunrock implications

 Gunrock is helpful in the implementation.
 The only hard part is the accumulation when doing intersection.
-Intersection is designed to ount the total number of triangles for each edge.
-But in the app, we need the triangle counts for each node which introduces extra atomic add when doing accumulation when multiple edges share the same node since we are doing traingle counting in parallel for each edge.
+Intersection is designed to ount the total number of triangles.
+But in the app, we need the triangle counts for each node which introduces extra atomic add when doing the accumulation if multiple edges share the same node since we are doing traingle counting in parallel for each edge.

-What did we learn about Gunrock?
-What is hard to use, or slow?
-What potential Gunrock features would have been helpful in implementing this workflow?

 ### Notes on multi-GPU parallelization

-Graph partitioning will be a bottle neck on multi-GPU parallelization.
+A non-ideal graph partitioning could be a bottle-neck on multi-GPU parallelization.
 Because we need the info of each node's two-hop neighbors, unbalanced workload will decrease the performance and increase the communication bottleneck.

-The dataset needs to be replicated if we cannot fit all two-hop neighors of each node on the same GPU.

 ### Notes on dynamic graphs